nagix/mini-tokyo-3d/docs/developer-guide/api/map.md

 **`options.container`**<br>[`string`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) | The `id` of the HTML element in which Mini Tokyo 3D will render the map.
 The specified element must have no children.
 **`options.dataSources`**<br>[`Array`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)`<`[`DataSource`](./data-source.md)`>`<br>default: `[]` | An array of additional data sources for Mini Tokyo 3D.
 Note that this is an experimental feature which is under development and is prone to change.
 **`options.dataUrl`**<br>[`string`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) | Mini Tokyo 3D data URL.
 If not specified, `'https://minitokyo3d.com/data'` will be used.
 **`options.ecoFrameRate`**<br>[`number`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)<br>default: `1` | Frame rate for train and airplane animations (frames per second) when Eco Mode is on.
 Specify on a scale of 1 to 60.
-Lower values result in less smoother animations and lower CPU resource usage, thus reducing battery consumption on mobile devices.
+Lower values result in less smooth animations and lower CPU resource usage, thus reducing battery consumption on mobile devices.
 If not specified, it will default to `1`.
 **`options.ecoMode`**<br>[`string`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)<br>default: `'normal'` | The initial eco mode. `'normal'` and `'eco'` are supported.
 **`options.fullscreenControl`**<br>[`boolean`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)<br>default: `true` | If `true`, the fullscreen button will be added to the map.
 **`options.lang`**<br>[`string`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String) | [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag) for the language.
 If not specified, the browser's default language is used.
 Currently `'ja'`, `'en'`, `'ko'`, `'zh-Hans'`, `'zh-Hant'`, `'th'`, `'ne'`, `'pt-BR'`, `'fr'`, `'es'` and `'de'` are supported.
 If an unsupported language is specified, then `'en'` is used.